raye22/ainotator/README.md

 MIT

-## 📧 Contact
+## 🤝 Contributions

-For questions, suggestions, or collaboration opportunities, please open an issue on GitHub or contact the maintainers.
+For questions, suggestions, or collaboration opportunities, please open an issue on GitHub or contact Haining Wang (hw56@iu.edu).